theislab/scvelo/CONTRIBUTING.rst

 Submitting pull requests
 ^^^^^^^^^^^^^^^^^^^^^^^^

 New features and bug fixes are added to the code base through a pull request (PR).
-To implement a feature or bug fix, create a branch from `develop`.
-For hotfixes use `master` as base.
+To implement a feature or bug fix, create a branch from `master`.
 The existence of bugs suggests insufficient test coverage.
 As such, bug fixes should, ideally, include a unit test or extend an existing one.
 Please ensure that

 - branch names have the prefix `feat/` or `fix/`.
 - your code follows the project conventions.